robfletcher/strikt/docs/user-guide/using-strikt.md

 Produces the output:

 ```
+▼ Expect that 1
-✘ 1 is less than 1
+  ✘ is less than 1
-✘ 1 is greater than 1
+  ✘ is greater than 1
 ```

 Note the `isA<Int>` assertion (that would have failed) was not evaluated since it was chained after `lessThan(1)` which failed.